Women in Kuwait: Employment and property rights

 According to the International Monetary Fund in 2013, the share of Kuwaiti women in the workforce was 53 percent which is significantly higher than the MENA average of 21 percent and slightly higher than the world average of 51 percent.
 Kuwaiti women outnumber men in the workforce and Kuwait has the highest rate of female citizen workforce participation in the GCC.
 However, working women are at a higher risk of unemployment than men overall at a ratio of 5.11:1.
 Most working women are in public sector tertiary industry positions.
 Education and modernization policies have given Kuwaiti women more opportunities in the workforce, albeit they grapple with a patriarchal culture which primarily expects them to prioritize homemaking and child-rearing.

 The Kuwait Constitution prohibits slavery and discrimination.
 Legally, women and men should receive equal pay for equal work, albeit there is a large gender pay gap in Kuwait.
-Muslim women are not permitted to work at night (10 p.m to 7 am), at anything considered immoral for women, or at the discretion of a husband if he feels his wife working would negatively impact "family interests".
+According to Kuwaiti labor law, Muslim women are not permitted to work at night (10 p.m to 7 a.m), at anything considered immoral for women, or at the discretion of a husband if he feels his wife working would negatively impact "family interests".
 On 25 August 2019, the Ja'fari Personal Status Law was codified, preventing Shi'a husbands from forcing their wife to quit working if she worked before their marriage began.
 Legally, women and men can own property and exercise rights to their property equally, especially in the case of women who are divorced, widowed, or married to foreigners.
 Women have the legal right to banking and contract without the consent of males.
-However, Muslim women may experience de facto restrictions due to their families.
+However, some Muslim women may experience de facto restrictions due to their families.

 The Kuwait government subsidizes certain types of finances for divorced or widowed Kuwaiti women provided they have children to care for.
-The Kuwait Labour Code provides maternity leave for women, who can receive 70-day of paid leave and up to four months of optional unpaid leave, during which employment termination is illegal.
+The Kuwaiti Labor Law provides women with 70 days of paid maternity leave. and up to four months of optional unpaid leave, during which employment termination is illegal.
 Additionally, employers with more than 50 female employees must provide infant childcare facilities by law.
 The Civil Service Committee Decree of 1993 discriminates between women married to Kuwaiti men versus non-Kuwaiti men.
-Those married to Kuwaiti men are given four months of paid (half typical pay) after their maternity leave, however those married to non-Kuwaiti men are not.
+Those married to Kuwaiti men are given four months of paid (half typical pay) after their maternity leave; however, those married to non-Kuwaiti men are not.